 “I was back in the hospital with pneumonia.
-They told my wife four times that I was not going to make it.
-They never told me, but they told her,” he says.
+They told my wife four times that I was not going to make it,” he says.

-Then his UPMC surgeon intervened, and promised to get John back on the list if his kidneys stabilized, which they did.
-Shortly after, a double lung became available.
+But his UPMC surgeon intervened and promised to get John back on the list if his kidneys stabilized, which they did.
+Shortly thereafter, a pair of donor lungs became available.

 Eventually, after physical therapy and lots of determination, John was on his feet again.
 Despite setbacks of two broken hips due to falls, John was out playing golf one year later.

 In 2000, John had a kidney transplant, ending his need for dialysis.

 After surviving so much, John is very appreciative of the transplant team at UPMC.

 “The after-care is so important.
 And the nurses make the difference” he says.
 John continues to receive post-transplant care at UPMC.